libxsmm/libxsmm/README.md

 ### Results
 The library does not claim to be "optimal" or "best-performing", and the presented results are modeling a certain application which might be not representative in general.
 Instead, information on how to reproduce the results is given underneath of the presented results (figure 1&#8209;3).

-![This plot shows the performance (based on LIBXSMM 1.0) for a dual-socket Intel Xeon E5&#8209;2699v3 ("Haswell") of a "compact selection" (to make the plot visually more appealing) out of 386 specializations as useful for CP2K Open Source Molecular Dynamics [1].
+![This plot shows the performance (based on LIBXSMM 1.0) for a dual-socket Intel&#160;Xeon&#160;E5&#8209;2699v3 ("Haswell") of a "compact selection" (to make the plot visually more appealing) out of 386 specializations as useful for CP2K Open Source Molecular Dynamics [1].
 The code has been generated and built by running "./[make.sh](https://github.com/hfp/libxsmm/blob/master/make.sh)&#160;&#8209;cp2k AVX=2 test&#160;&#8209;j".
 This and below plots were generated by running "cd samples/cp2k ; ./[cp2k-plot.sh](https://github.com/hfp/libxsmm/blob/master/samples/cp2k/cp2k-plot.sh) specialized cp2k-specialized.png&#160;&#8209;1".
 Please note, that larger problem sizes (MNK) carry a higher arithmetic intensity which usually leads to higher performance (less bottlenecked by memory bandwidth).](https://raw.githubusercontent.com/hfp/libxsmm/master/samples/cp2k/results/Xeon_E5-2699v3/1-cp2k-specialized.png)
-> This plot shows the performance (based on LIBXSMM 1.0) for a dual-socket Intel Xeon E5&#8209;2699v3 ("Haswell") of a "compact selection" (to make the plot visually more appealing) out of 386 specializations as useful for CP2K Open Source Molecular Dynamics [1].
+> This plot shows the performance (based on LIBXSMM 1.0) for a dual-socket Intel&#160;Xeon&#160;E5&#8209;2699v3 ("Haswell") of a "compact selection" (to make the plot visually more appealing) out of 386 specializations as useful for CP2K Open Source Molecular Dynamics [1].
 The code has been generated and built by running "./[make.sh](https://github.com/hfp/libxsmm/blob/master/make.sh)&#160;&#8209;cp2k AVX=2 test&#160;&#8209;j".
 This and below plots were generated by running "cd samples/cp2k ; ./[cp2k-plot.sh](https://github.com/hfp/libxsmm/blob/master/samples/cp2k/cp2k-plot.sh) specialized cp2k-specialized.png&#160;&#8209;1".
 Please note, that larger problem sizes (MNK) carry a higher arithmetic intensity which usually leads to higher performance (less bottlenecked by memory bandwidth).

 ![This plot summarizes the performance (based on LIBXSMM 1.0) of the generated kernels by averaging the results over K (and therefore the bar on the right hand side may not show the same maximum when compared to other plots).
 The performance is well-tuned across the parameter space with no "cold islands", and the lower left "cold" corner is fairly limited.
 Please refer to the first figure on how to reproduce the results.](https://raw.githubusercontent.com/hfp/libxsmm/master/samples/cp2k/results/Xeon_E5-2699v3/2-cp2k-specialized.png)
 > This plot summarizes the performance (based on LIBXSMM 1.0) of the generated kernels by averaging the results over K (and therefore the bar on the right hand side may not show the same maximum when compared to other plots).
 The performance is well-tuned across the parameter space with no "cold islands", and the lower left "cold" corner is fairly limited.
 Please refer to the first figure on how to reproduce the results.